 Alderfer/Three Sisters Park

 Alderfer/Three Sisters Park is another amazing place for a hike close to home.
 This park is located in Evergreen and will treat your family to landmark rock formations, beautiful ponderosa pine strands, and some truly amazing vistas.
 In fact, Alderfer/Three Sisters Park has the most trails per acre of any foothills park, so you can rest assured you’ll find a hiking opportunity that meets your family’s skills and needs.
 The park stretches 1,135 acres and features 16.1 trail miles.
 The park is open daily one hour before sunrise to one hour after sunset.

 There you have it!
-Crème de la Crème of Thornton just gave you some great hiking spots to check out when you’re in the mood for a family outing but don’t want to travel far from home.
+Crème de la Crème of Lone Tree just gave you some great hiking spots to check out when you’re in the mood for a family outing but don’t want to travel far from home.
 Do you have another go-to hiking spot you love to explore with your kids?
 Let us know if we missed your favorite local trail so we can add it.